-- (1) Bait species may be taken by bait seine, bait trap, umbrella net, by hand, by scoop net and by angling, as provided below: - (A) In all inland waters, except those lakes and ponds where the use of fish (dead or alive) as bait is prohibited, bait species may be taken at any time by bait traps not to exceed twenty inches in length and fifteen inches in diameter and by umbrella nets not to exceed four feet in length by four feet in width. - (B) In all streams bait species may be taken at any time with bait seines not to exceed fifteen feet in length and four feet in depth.
+(1) Bait species may be taken by bait seine, bait trap, umbrella net, by hand, by scoop net and by angling, as provided below:

+(A) In all inland waters, except those lakes and ponds where the use of fish (dead or alive) as bait is prohibited, bait species may be taken at any time by bait traps not to exceed twenty inches in length and fifteen inches in diameter and by umbrella nets not to exceed four feet in length by four feet in width.

+(B) In all streams bait species may be taken at any time with bait seines not to exceed fifteen feet in length and four feet in depth.
 Bait seines shall not be used in lakes and ponds, except in those lakes and ponds designated by the Department of Energy and Environmental Protection as open to the commercial taking of bait.
-In such lakes and ponds bait seines not exceeding fifteen feet in length and four feet in width may be used to take bait species at any time of year. - (C) During the open season for fishing in inland waters, bait species may also be taken by hand, by scoop net and by angling. - (e) Black bass.
-Black bass include largemouth bass (Micropterus salmoides) and smallmouth bass (Micropterus dolomieu). - (1) Black bass may be taken only by angling and ice fishing. - (2) The daily creel limit for black bass shall be six, except in Boundary Waters and Bass Management Areas as specified in section 26-112-46 of the Regulations of Connecticut State Agencies and except as specified in section 26-112-48 of the Regulations of Connecticut State Agencies. - (3) There shall be no minimum length for black bass taken in streams, except in the Connecticut River, and its coves, where the minimum length shall be twelve inches.
-The minimum length for black bass taken in lakes and ponds shall be twelve inches, except in Boundary Waters and Bass Management Areas as specified in section 26-112-46 of the Regulations of Connecticut State Agencies and except as specified in section 26-112-48 of the Regulations of Connecticut State Agencies. - (f) Carp (Cyprinus carpio), bowfin (Amia calva), tench (Tinca tinca), white suckers (Catostomus commersoni), American eels (Anguilla rostrata), and sea lampreys (Petromyzon marinus). - (1) Carp, bowfin, tench, suckers, eels and sea lampreys may be taken by angling, bobbing, ice fishing, bow and arrow fishing and spearing, except that, in streams or sections of streams stocked with trout, charr and/or salmon, these species may be taken only by angling or ice fishing.
-Spearing is prohibited in all lakes and ponds. - (2) The daily creel limit for American eel shall be twenty-five. - (3) The minimum length for American eel shall be nine inches. - (g) Chain pickerel (Esox niger).
+In such lakes and ponds bait seines not exceeding fifteen feet in length and four feet in width may be used to take bait species at any time of year.

+(C) During the open season for fishing in inland waters, bait species may also be taken by hand, by scoop net and by angling.

+(e) Black bass.
+Black bass include largemouth bass (Micropterus salmoides) and smallmouth bass (Micropterus dolomieui).

+- (1) Black bass may be taken only by angling and ice fishing. - (2) The daily creel limit for black bass shall be six, except in Boundary Waters and Bass

+Management Areas as specified in section 26-112-46 and except as specified in section 26-112-48.

+(3) There shall be no minimum length for black bass taken in streams, except in the Connecticut River, and its coves, where the minimum length shall be twelve inches.
+The minimum length for black bass taken in lakes and ponds shall be twelve inches, except in Boundary Waters and Bass Management Areas as specified in section 26-112-46 and except as specified in section 26-112-48.

+(f) Carp (Cyprinus carpio), white suckers (Catostomus commersonii), American eels (Anguilla rostrata), and sea lampreys (Petromyzon marinus).
+Carp, suckers, eels and lampreys may be taken by angling, bobbing, ice fishing, bow and arrow fishing and spearing, except that, in streams or sections of streams stocked with trout, charr and/or salmon, these species may be taken only by angling or ice fishing.
+Spearing is prohibited in all lakes and ponds.

+(g) Chain pickerel (Esox niger).

-(1) Chain pickerel may be taken only by angling or ice fishing
+(1) Chain pickerel may be taken only by angling or ice fishing.